Facebook still misusing young people's data

 “Far from changing their systems to improve things for children, Facebook has yet again put its own interests first.
 They’re just using the same data to feed their algorithms.
 They are unable to act in children’s best interests.”

-Reset Australia’s new research shows conversion APIs including Facebook Pixel and app SPK — two cornerstones of Facebook’s machine learning Ad Delivery system — are still active on teens’ accounts meaning they still receive advertising personalised to their interests.
+Reset Tech Australia’s new research shows conversion APIs including Facebook Pixel and app SPK — two cornerstones of Facebook’s machine learning Ad Delivery system — are still active on teens’ accounts meaning they still receive advertising personalised to their interests.

 “This is hardly a precautionary approach to advertising for children.
 Instead it means the most private, intimate details of young people are still being harvested to fuel Facebook’s intrusive advertising system.
 All they’ve changed is the user facing interface for advertisers, but not changed their system at all.